 SMR Replacement Records

 It should be noted that PHS identified an issue in June 2018 whereby some SMR replacement records being submitted by TrakCare NHS Boards resulted in the original SMR record being amended in error.
 This caused some data items being over written which may have impacted on some local and national analysis.
-The Data Management team have developed a process to manually add replacement records to the national file.
-This will now only add a change where the replacement is less than 2 years from date of appointment or discharge and only for fields relating to admission, discharge and clinical details.
-Due to the ongoing issues with TRAK generating replacements in error, any records with changes to patient demographics will not be updated but will be held on a separate table for future investigation.
-Data Management now carry out this process on a monthly basis and the most noteworthy improvement that can be seen is an increase in the completeness of outpatient procedures being recorded.
+The Data Management team have developed a process to add replacement records to the national file.

-From 1 April 2020, SMR replacement records will only be accepted from NHS boards if the clinic/discharge date is within 2 years of the submission date.
-Older replacement records will be rejected; however, it is possible for Data Management to make amendments to historic records on NHS boards’ behalf where appropriate.
+From 1 April 2020, SMR replacement records will only be accepted from NHS boards if the clinic/discharge date is within 2 years of the submission date (excluding SMR04).

 TRAKCare PMS includes a facility to ‘auto-populate’ SMR data fields which was developed to make data entry easier for the NHS boards.
 The first episode in a Continuous Inpatient Stay (CIS) will be recorded appropriately, but subsequent SMR records in the same CIS could be completed with the same codes as the first episode.
 Some of the fields affected are Management of Patient, Admission Type, Admission Transfer From, Discharge Type and Discharge Transfer To.
 Data Management are unable to quantify how much of an impact this will have.
 Intersystems have noted that they are unable to correct this at the present time.